 If you and your guests are fans of beer, then Chelada and Michelada are worth a try since they are very refreshing!
 The Chelada is made of lime and beer, with a salted rim and the Michelada is made of lime, clamato juice, beer, with a spiced rim.

+These are just a few Costa Rican cocktails that we love!
 You can always put a twist on any of these drinks to make it your own!
 Get creative by blending tropical fruits like guanabana, mango, or passion fruit to any of the drinks above or use these cocktails as inspiration!